apnadkarni/blt/man/listview.rst

     "end".
 Every item has the tag "all".
 The last item in the list will have the tag "end".

-If an item is specified by an integer it is assumed to be an index.
+If an item is specified by an integer (or one of the non-numeric indices) it is assumed to be an index.
 If it is specified by a string, it is first tested if it's a valid label and then a tag.
 Ideally you shouldn't have tags, labels, or, indices that are the same.
 They will always be interpreted as indices or labels.
-But you can also distinguish indices, labels and tables by prefixing them with "index:", "label:", or "tag:" (such as "label:12").
+But you can also distinguish indices, labels and tables by prefixing them with "index:", "label:", or "tag:"
+(such as "label:12").

 OPERATIONS
 ----------